Contact Us

 • Ensuring that your mentee(s) submit their ESAA Progress Report and Final Report surveys.

-• Encouraging your mentee(s)to display and share their creative work/research in conferences, publications, or exhibitions such as the Engaged Scholar Symposium (ES2).
+• Encouraging your mentee(s) to display and share their project in conferences, publications, or exhibitions such as the Engaged Scholar Symposium (ES2).

 • Participating as a Faculty Reviewer for Engaged Scholar and Artist Award awarding periods, as needed.